 With the barbell bench press, your hands are fixed on the barbell and this can influence your elbow sequencing and things like your chest thickness and mobility can influence your overall range of motion.

-All that said, in the dumbbell bench press you can more easily adjust your position and how you’re executing this exercise due to the equipment you’re using, and in the barbell bench press, your mechanics will be a little more fixed and dictated by your anatomy.
+That said, due to the equipment you’re using, you can more easily adjust your position and execution of the dumbbell bench press, while your mechanics will be a little more fixed and dictated by your anatomy in the barbell bench press.

 Difference 2: Training Goals